deep-spin/fairseq-multi-mt/examples/speech_to_text/docs/adapters.md

 - `${MULTILINGUAL_BACKBONE}` is the path to save the outputs of the experiments.
 - `${PRETRAINED_ASR}` is the path to the pretrained ASR model used to initialize the ST encoder.

-### Adapter-based finetuning
+### Adapter-based fine-tuning
-To perform multilingual finetuning using adapters, please run the following command:
+To perform multilingual fine-tuning using adapters, please run the following command:
 ```bash
 fairseq-train ${MUSTC_ROOT} \
   --config-yaml config_st.yaml \